Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 In deference to Scoil Naomh Áine’s Roman Catholic ethos, no child is refused admission for reasons of ethnicity; special educational needs; disability; language; gender; status; cultural values (religious, political or otherwise) or family and social circumstances.

 While recognising the rights of parents/guardians to enrol their child in the school of their choice, the Board of Management of Scoil Naomh Áine has a responsibility to respect the rights of the existing school community.
-The Board of Management reserves the right to determine the maximum number of children in each separate classroom according to the according to the following criteria:
+The Board of Management reserves the right to determine the maximum number of children in each separate classroom according to the following criteria:

 Size of the classroom